Home

 Son Jacob "Lewis" Leeds Haupt (1826-1898) was born on April 20, 1826 in "old Philadelphia" and was said to have been of English, German and Huguenot bloodlines.

-He was a graduate of Boys' High School in the city and then became employed as a teacher at the Oak Ridge Seminary for girls in Gettysburg, PA.
+He was a graduate of Boys' High School in the city.
+When his brother Herman was named professor of mathematics and engineering at Pennsylvania College in Gettysburg, and founded the Oakridge Select Academy in town, he hired Jacob as as teacher in the school, perhaps also known as the Oak Ridge Seminary for girls.
 Not long afterward, said the Lancaster (PA) Semi-Weekly New Era, "during the presidency of the Pennsylvania Railroad Company of Mr. John Edgar Thompson, he was appointed the general passenger and ticket agent of the newly organized enterprise, with headquarters first at Harrisburg and afterwward at Philadelphia; and was well acquainted with all the workers, officers and conductors of the passenger department of the entire road, which he brought to a state of splendid efficiency.
 He was largely the originator and promoter of that great convenience to all modern travelers, the 'coupon' ticket, and was a conscientious, steady worker, traveling incessantly for the road.
 So important an officer was he to the system that when he was 'drafted' during the Rebellion, near the close of the fifteen years of his service, his fine was promptly paid by the railway in order to retain him at his post of duty, and secure the faithful transfer and forwarding of the troops, from the West and North, over this great system.
 The work over which he then presided has now become three great departments of the road.
 Mr. Haupt subsequently entered upon a mercantile life and was interested in the mining, shipping and delivery of coal.
 He was also President of the North American Life and Accident Insurance Company of Philadelphia."

 Philadelphia: A History of the City and Its People, by Ellis Paxson Oberholtzer